grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ## [caching.encryption]
 ### enabled

 When 'enabled' to `true`, this setting allows users to encrypt the query values in the cache.
-Default is `false`.

-This value is `false` by default.
+The default is `false`.

 ### encryption_key